yazandaba/WideLips/README.md

 **Phase 1 (Blue Pass)**: Fast structure extraction
 - SIMD-classify entire file into `TokenizationBlock[]` array
-- Stack-based S-expression matching to build `SExprIndex[]` (parenthesis pairs)
+- Stack-based S-expression matching to build a sparse `SExprIndex[]` (parenthesis pairs)
 - Diagnostic generation for malformed structure
 - Builds a map of where every S-expression lives

 **Phase 2 (Green Pass)**: On-demand tokenization
 - `TokenizeFirstSExpr()` / `TokenizeNext()`: Materialize tokens only for active S-expressions
 - Keyword recognition via SWAR (SIMD-Within-A-Register) for identifiers ≤8 characters
-- AST construction happens lazily per S-expression
+- Parse tree construction happens lazily per S-expression
 - Skip tokenizing code sections you never traverse

 **Why This Matters**: If you're analyzing one function in a 50,000-line codebase, you only pay for what you use.
-The rest stays as compressed structural metadata.
+The rest stays as structural metadata.

 ## Architecture Overview